smttsp/automated_training_pipeline/README.md

 16. Automate other parameters from yaml file (this will allow us for using raytune)
     - model details (we should be able to update model details from the config)
     - model name (be able to use some common models, resnet18, 50, vgg16 etc)
-17. integrate weights and biases.
+17. :heavy_check_mark: integrate `weights and biases` and `neptune`.
 Automatically track experiments
 18. integrate `timm` library for model architectures
 19.